googleapis/google-cloud-node/packages/google-cloud-dataplex/README.md

 Our client libraries follow the [Node.js release schedule](https://nodejs.org/en/about/releases/).
 Libraries are compatible with all current _active_ and _maintenance_ versions of Node.js.
+If you are using an end-of-life version of Node.js, we recommend that you update as soon as possible to an actively supported LTS version.

+Google's client libraries support legacy versions of Node.js runtimes on a best-efforts basis with the following warnings:

+* Legacy versions are not tested in continuous integration.
+* Some security patches and features cannot be backported.
+* Dependencies cannot be kept up-to-date.

-Client libraries targeting some end-of-life versions of Node.js are available, and can be installed via npm [dist-tags](https://docs.npmjs.com/cli/dist-tag).
+Client libraries targeting some end-of-life versions of Node.js are available, and can be installed through npm [dist-tags](https://docs.npmjs.com/cli/dist-tag).
 The dist-tags follow the naming convention `legacy-(version)`.

-_Legacy Node.js versions are supported as a best effort:_

-* Legacy versions will not be tested in continuous integration.
-* Some security patches may not be able to be backported.
-* Dependencies will not be kept up-to-date, and features will not be backported.

-#### Legacy tags available

-* `legacy-8`: install client libraries from this dist-tag for versions compatible with Node.js 8.
+For example, `npm install @google-cloud/dataplex@legacy-8` installs client libraries for versions compatible with Node.js 8.

 ## Versioning